-Held every Sunday and Bank Holiday Monday from Sunday 17 March until Christmas, Bridge Street Upmarket is Stratford-upon-Avon's premier Sunday market, with its navy-and-cream in-vogue colour scheme and a wide range of top quality products, delicious street food and occasional street entertainers and characters to delight the children.
-Stroll and browse alongside the backdrop of the river Avon, enjoying a treasure trove of expert vendors, local makers, crafters and artists with something for everyone.
+Held every Sunday and Bank Holiday Monday from mid-March to the end of October, Waterside Upmarket is Stratford-upon-Avon's premier Sunday market, with its navy-and-cream in-vogue colour scheme and a wide range of top quality products, delicious street food and occasional street entertainers and characters to delight the children.
+Stroll and browse alongside the backdrop of the River Avon, enjoying a treasure trove of expert vendors, local makers, crafters and artists with something for everyone.

 Stratford-upon-Avon Charter Market is one of more than 660 markets throughout the UK that participate in the prestigious Love Your Local Market fortnight each May.
 The campaign is led by the National Association of British Market Authorities (NABMA) and is supported by central government, public and private sector market operators and the wider market industry.
 Following its success in 2012, the campaign is now a permanent feature in the UK market calendar.